-A bucket list experience is on the agenda for today… Van Zyl’s Pass!
+A bucket list experience is on the agenda for today … Van Zyl’s Pass!
 We will head for the pass that is located between two mountain ranges in the Marienfluss.
 The Marienfluss is a valley with soft sand and grasslands.
 One of the amazing features of the Marienfluss is the “fairy circles”.
-Your guide will discuss the various theories for these circles that dot the landscape.
+Your guide will discuss the various theories about these circles that dot the landscape.

-Our camping spot will be determined by our progress.
-We hope to set-up camp at the foot of the pass.
+Our camping spot will be determined by our progress; however, we hope to set up at Camp Syncro.

 O/N Camping Marble Camp (breakfast, dinner)

 Today we will drive for a while in the Khumib River.
-This river reaches the ocean near Rocky Bay, but we will not follow it all the way.
-Our aim is to reach the Purros Community Camp which means we will hop from the Khumib to the Hoariseb River.
+This river reaches the ocean near Rocky Point, but we will not follow it all the way.
+Our aim is to reach the Puros Community Camp which means we will hop from the Khumib to the Huarusib River.

-Break up camp and we head for Sesfontein.
+We break up camp and head for Sesfontein.
 The town derives its name from the six fountains which have their source in the vicinity.
 The town started as a police outpost to combat smuggling and poaching.
-From Sesfontein we will follow an exciting 4 x 4 route through Khowarib Schlucht and Beesvlakte.
+From Sesfontein we will follow an exciting 4x4 route through Khowarib Schlucht and Beesvlakte.
 The geological formation of the Schlucht provides for stunning scenery.
 We will plough through the thick sands of the Hoanib.

 We make our way to Palmwag.
-Here will be an opportunity to refuel.
+Here you have an opportunity to refuel.
 Due to the unreliable fuel supply at Sesfontein you should calculate your fuel consumption from Ruacana to Palmwag.